Mayor: 5 killed by N. Carolina shooter, suspect 'contained'

 RALEIGH, N.C.
-(AP) — A North Carolina mayor said that five people including a police officer were killed in a shooting in a residential area.
+(AP) — A North Carolina mayor announced that five people, including a police officer, were killed in a shooting in a residential area.

-Mayor Mary-Ann Baldwin said that multiple people were shot on the Neuse River Greenway around 5 pm.

-She said that the police department told her around 8 pm that the suspect had been “contained” at a residence in the area.
+Raleigh Mayor Mary-Ann Baldwin told reporters that multiple people were shot on the Neuse River Greenway around 5 p.m., and that the police department told her around 8 p.m. that the suspect had been “contained” at a residence in the area.

 People are also reading…